Kotlin/kotlinx.coroutines/docs/topics/composing-suspending-functions.md

 ## Structured concurrency with async

-Let us take the [Concurrent using async](#concurrent-using-async) example and extract a function that concurrently performs `doSomethingUsefulOne` and `doSomethingUsefulTwo` and returns the sum of their results.
+Let's refactor the [Concurrent using async](#concurrent-using-async) example into a function that runs `doSomethingUsefulOne` and `doSomethingUsefulTwo` concurrently and returns their combined results.
-Because the [async] coroutine builder is defined as an extension on [CoroutineScope], we need to have it in the scope and that is what the [coroutineScope][_coroutineScope] function provides:
+Since [async] is a [CoroutineScope] extension, we'll use the [coroutineScope][_coroutineScope] function to provide the necessary scope:

 ```kotlin
 suspend fun concurrentSum(): Int = coroutineScope {